PaddlePaddle/PaddleSpeech/speechx/examples/custom_asr/README.md

 # customized Auto Speech Recognition

 ## introduction
-those scripts are tutorials to show you how make your own decoding graph.
+These scripts are tutorials to show you how build your own decoding graph.

 eg:
 * G with slot: 打车到 "address_slot"。